-From the outside it might be pretty difficult to tell the difference between dry needling and acupuncture.
-Both practices use very thin needles that are inserted into specific locations across the skin to the trigger particular responses.
+From the outside, it might be pretty difficult to tell the difference between dry needling and acupuncture.
+Both practices use very thin needles that are inserted into specific locations across the skin to trigger particular responses.
 To make things even more confusing both have been claimed as pain relief and dry needling is relatively new compared to acupuncture, making it less known in therapeutic circles.

 The difference between the two practices, however, rests in the philosophical basis for their practice and the methods and techniques involved to stimulate healing in the body.

 What is acupuncture?

 Acupuncture has a long history stretching back 5000 years in China and is based in the belief that health is determined by the flow of chi in the body.
 Acupuncturists believe that chi travels through the human body along twelve distinct pathways called meridians.
 These meridians are linked to organs throughout the body, with chi flowing correctly along the pathways the cause of a healthy system, while interrupted flows cause pain and illness.

 Acupuncture came about as a way to correct the flow of chi through the body and bring it back into balance.
 This is done by inserting needles into specific points throughout the body and redirecting chi along the correct meridians.